semaphoreci/docs/docs/ci-cd-environment/self-hosted-agent-types.md

 And that's it.
 Now jobs using that agent type will run on the agents you registered for that type.

+## Using pre-signed AWS STS URLs for registration

+By default, an agent type allows an agent to choose its name when registering.
+However, a pre-signed AWS STS GetCallerIdentity URL can be used instead.
+That is configured on the agent type level.

+If that configuration is used, agents can only use pre-signed AWS STS URLs for registration.
+Additionally, the Semaphore control plane will reject the agent registration if the request is not for the AWS account or roles specified in the agent type configuration.

+## Agent name release

+By default, an agent name is immediately available for re-use after it disconnects.
+You can change that behavior by specifying a number of seconds to hold the agent name after its disconnection.
+The minimum number is 60 seconds.

 [installing-agents]: ./install-self-hosted-agent.md